German Mine Sweeping Administration

 The German Mine Sweeping Administration (GMSA) (Deutscher Minenräumdienst) was an organisation formed by the Allies from former crews and vessels of the Nazi Germany's Kriegsmarine for the purpose of mine sweeping after the Second World War, predominantly in the North Sea and Baltic Sea, which existed from June 1945 to January 1948.

+A film called Land of Mine gives a fictionalized account of a German squad participating in the German Mine Sweeping Administration.